 2. If you are transferring credits to UNH, review your UNH Admissions credit evaluation form.
-It will indicate which, if any, courses, you have completed that meet University (check your catalog of entry) and Writing requirements as well as the total credits from you previous college that you may apply to your UNH degree.
-Paul College students note: Make sure that you have the syllabi for any previously taken business-related courses.
+It will indicate which, if any, courses, you have completed that meet University (check your catalog of entry) and Writing requirements as well as the total credits from your previous college that you may apply to your UNH degree.
+Paul College students note: Make sure you have the syllabi for any previously taken business-related courses.

 3. Review university degree requirements.
 Identify categories where you will need to take courses.
-Check the undergraduate catalog for the year, which pertains to you, for courses. to see what is available.
+Check the undergraduate catalog for the year, which pertains to you, for courses to see what is available.

 6. Select courses and several alternatives.
 UNH baccalaureate students typically take four courses (16 credits); Thompson School students take four or more courses (16 credits).
 Not all courses may be open to you, but you will have an opportunity to those courses in following semesters.